-According to the Patent Law of the PRC, promulgated by the SCNPC on March 12, 1984 and further amended on September 4, 1992, August 25, 2000, December 27, 2008 and came into effect on October 1, 2009 and the Implementing Rules of the Patent Law of the PRC, promulgated by the China Patent Bureau Council on January 19, 1985, and last amended on January 9, 2010 and came into effect on February 1, 2010, the term "invention-creations" refers to inventions, utility models and designs.
-The duration of a patent right for inventions shall be 20 years and the duration of a patent right for utility models and designs shall be 10 years, both commencing from the filing date.
-In the event that a dispute arises due to a patent right of the patentee.
-In addition, pursuant to the Patent Law of the PRC which was released on October 17, 2020 and will come into effect on June 1, 2021, the duration of a patent right for designs shall be 15 years, all commencing from the application date.
+According to the Patent Law of the PRC (which was promulgated by the SCNPC on March 12, 1984, last amended on October 17, 2020 and came into effect on June 1, 2021) and the Implementing Rules of the Patent Law of the PRC (which was promulgated by the China Patent Bureau Council on January 19, 1985, last amended on December 11, 2023 by the State Council and came into effect on January20, 2024), the term "invention-creations" refers to inventions, utility models and designs.
+The duration of a patent right for inventions, utility models and designs shall be 20 years, 10 years and 15 years, respectively, commencing from the filing date.